John's Research

 My research focuses on issues in the philosophy of cognitive science, as well as issues in the ethics of AI, in particular I am interested in both philosophical and scientific problems surrounding self-knowledge and metacognition and the possibility of ethical technology.
 I have published on ethical AI, metacognition, embodiment, the phenomenology of reasoning, and on the foundations of epistemic agency, as well as some vulnerabilities this agency has in the digital age.

-Talk: Why AI Cannot be Trustworthy (Yet)
+Why AI Cannot be Trustworthy (Yet)

 Talk given at Dresden University (Sep, 2023)